JumboVote

 Students who live on campus:

-• In Miller Hall or Houston Hall: you will receive an email from Mail Services when you have election-related mail (such as your absentee ballot) that is ready to be picked up at the Mail Room in the basement of Hill Hall.
+• You will receive an email from Mail Services when you have election-related mail (such as your absentee ballot) that is ready to be picked up at the Mail Room in the basement of Hill Hall.
 This is the same procedure for regular mail.

-• If you are having trouble with your mailbox key or code, please contact ResidentialLife@tufts.edu as soon as possible.
+• If you are having trouble with your mail, please contact ResidentialLife@tufts.edu as soon as possible.

 Students who live off campus:

 • If you are a student living off campus and you happen to receive election-related mail to the main campus address, you will receive an email from Mail Services.
-You can choose to have it forwarded to an address that you provide (such as your home) OR pick it up at the Mail Room in the basement of Hill Hall.
-Please respond quickly.
+You can pick it up at the Mail Room in the basement of Hill Hall.

 For any other questions or concerns about your absentee ballot, please contact jumbovote@tufts.edu.